-While millions of Americans batten down the hatches and millions more stay glued from afar to Sandy’s ruinous spectacle, no resolution will be found to the climate change/freak storm question.
+While millions of Americans batten down the hatches and millions more stay glued from afar to Sandy’s ruinous spectacle, no resolution will be found to the climate change/freak storm question in apartments Amsterdam.
 But it is nonetheless the question on millions of minds today, as it is every time an extreme weather event strikes.
 So why is neither presidential candidate this year exploring the issue with us?

 After all, as Peter Beinart writes at The Daily Beast, government has a basic responsibility when it comes to climate change (not to mention the disasters linked to it).